tedbyron/tdb/README.md

 ## About

-1. **All network traffic is encrypted** using the native Windows TLS implementation ([Schannel](https://docs.microsoft.com/en-us/windows/win32/com/schannel)).
+1. **All network traffic is encrypted** using the native Windows TLS implementation (Schannel).

-2. All database connections currently use TCP/IP.
-Support for [named pipes](https://docs.microsoft.com/en-us/windows/win32/ipc/named-pipes) instead of TCP/IP may be implemented in the future.

-3. Database authentication uses [Windows authentication](https://docs.microsoft.com/en-us/sql/relational-databases/security/choose-an-authentication-mode?view=sql-server-ver15#connecting-through-windows-authentication) (Kerberos).
-Support for SQL Server authentication may be implemented in the future.

-4. Queries are only checked by the database.
+2. **Queries are only checked by the database**.

-5. No database connections are pooled because the lifetime of this application begins and ends on the command line.
+3. **No network connections are pooled** because the lifetime of this application begins and ends on the command prompt.

+4. Authentication is performed using Windows authentication (SSPI).

+5. All network connections currently use TCP/IP.
+Support for named pipes instead of TCP/IP may be implemented in the future.

+6. Exact ports must be specified or else the program will attempt to use a default port of `1433`.

 ## Help